Educators & Students

 Throughout the school year, the National Archives offers several National History Day workshops for teachers and students around the country.
 In the Boeing Learning Center in Washington, DC, student workshops are dedicated to one of the five contest categories: exhibits, performance, website, research paper, and documentary.
 During these workshops, students receive personalized attention and assistance from Archives professionals, including curators, researchers, archivists, and online content creators.

 National History Day is made possible in part by the National Archives Foundation.

 In addition, the National Archives hosts its Primarily Teaching summer institute at locations across the country for educators from elementary through college levels, representing a variety of disciplines.
 The unique training program helps teachers learn to incorporate original records – the primary sources of history – into their classrooms with a varied program of lectures, demonstrations, document analysis, independent research, and group work that introduces the holdings and organization of the National Archives, including its Presidential Libraries and regional records facilities.

-Primarily Teaching is made possible in part by the National Archives Foundation, through the support of Texas Instruments and the William Randolph Hearst Foundation.
+Primarily Teaching is made possible in part by the National Archives Foundation, through the support of Texas Instruments.